benkhant/NorthStar-Adaptation-Guide/README.md

 # NorthStar Adaptation Guide (Work In Progress)
 ### A Practical Guide to Building and Documenting a Low-Cost Open-Source Optical See-Through AR Headset

-This repository documents the adaptation of Project North Star into a low-cost, reproducible, and well-documented optical see-through augmented reality (OST-AR) headset for computing education.
+This repository documents the adaptation of Project North Star into a low-cost, reproducible, and fully documented optical see-through augmented reality (OST-AR) headset designed for computing education.
+The project establishes a transparent hardware and calibration foundation that enables the development of interactive AR learning software.

-The primary focus of this project is not only building the hardware, but systematically documenting the process to lower financial and technical barriers for classroom deployment.
+The primary focus of this project is not only building functional hardware, but systematically documenting the entire build process to lower financial and technical barriers for classroom deployment and future AR software development.

 ---